 Oven spring is great for a lighter crumb in the bread and essential for a nice crust too!

 The addition of steam in the oven is a key element as it allows the surface of the dough to resist hardening straight away so the bread can spring up.

 Steam is not needed for soft crust breads but is necessary for anything crusty.

-Here’s an article that it explains oven spring in more detail:
+Here’s an article that it explains oven spring better.